 19. At that, Nebuchadnezzar was filled with rage, and the expression of his face changed toward Shadrach, Meshach, and Abed-nego.
-And replying, he commanded that the furnace be heated seven times more than it was usually heated.
+He answered and commanded to heat the furnace seven times more than it was usually heated.

-20. And he commanded the strongest men of valor in his army to bind Shadrach, Meshach, and Abed-nego, to throw them into the burning, fiery furnace.
+20. And he commanded the mightiest men of valor in his army to bind Shadrach, Meshach, and Abed-nego, to throw them into the burning, fiery furnace.

-21. Then those men were bound in their mantles, their tunics, and their headwear, and their other garments, and they were thrown into the midst of the burning, fiery furnace.
+21. Then these men were bound in their mantles, their tunics, and their headwear, and their other garments, and they were thrown into the midst of the burning, fiery furnace.

 22. But because the King’s command was vehement, and the furnace was made extremely hot, the flame of the fire killed the men that carried up Shadrach, Meshach, and Abed-nego.